 If you’ve ever tried to capture a stellar city skyline, or the kind of sweeping vista that makes a 10 mile hike totally worth all that sweating, you understand why panoramic photos are so friggin fabulous.
 Panoramas elongate your field of view, so you can picture-ize the entire scene.
-Here, we’ll spill the secrets to getting gorgeous panoramas with your phone.
+Here, we’ll spill the secrets to getting gorgeous panoramas with your phone (or iPad!).
 Most newer Android and iPhone models have a panorama mode built into the camera, but if you don’t wanna go that route, there are a number of panoramic photo apps available to download.

 How to take a panorama photo with your phone:

 - Open your phone’s camera and put it in panorama (or Pano) mode.

 - Hold the phone vertically for a horizontal panorama, or horizontally for a vertical panorama.

 - iPhone users can tap the arrow to change the direction of the panorama.
 Android users can move left or right without specifying their direction.